-The Board of Bord na Móna plc was established under the provisions of the Turf Development Acts 1998.
+The Board of Bord na Móna plc ("Bord na Móna") was established under the provisions of the Turf Development Act 1998.
 The functions of the Board are set out in the Turf Development Acts.
-The Board is accountable to the Minister for Environment, Climate and Communications and is responsible for ensuring good governance and performs this task by setting strategic objectives and targets and taking strategic decisions on all key business issues.
-The regular day to day management, control and direction of Bord na Móna plc are the responsibility of the Chief Executive and the senior management team.
-The Chief Executive and the senior management team must follow the broad strategic direction set by the Board and must ensure that all Board Directors have a clear understanding of the key activities and decisions related to the entity, and of any significant risks likely to arise.
-The Chief Executive acts as a direct liaison between the Board and management of Bord na Móna plc.
+The Board is collectively responsible for leading and directing Bord na Móna activities, is accountable to the Minister for Environment, Climate and Communications and is responsible for ensuring good governance and performs this task by setting strategic objectives and targets and taking strategic decisions on all key business issues.
+The regular day to day management, control and direction of Bord na Móna are the responsibility of the Chief Executive and the senior leadership team.
+The Chief Executive and the senior leadership team must follow the broad strategic direction set by the Board and must ensure that all Board Directors have a clear understanding of the key activities and decisions related to the entity, and of any significant risks likely to arise.
+The Chief Executive acts as a direct liaison between the Board and management of Bord na Móna.